Better Quality in Synthesis through Quantitative Objectives: Lexicographic Mean-Payoff (Parity) Games

 \begin{Lemma} The following assertions hold. \begin{enumerate} \item If the value of the finite-cycle forming game is $\beta$ at a state $s$, then the value of the lexicographic mean-payoff game is $\tuple{\ell,\beta}$ at $s$. \item A memoryless optimal strategy of the finite-cycle forming game is optimal for the lexicographic mean-payoff game. \end{enumerate} \end{Lemma}

-\begin{proof} The proof has the following two parts. \begin{enumerate} \item Fix a memoryless optimal strategy $\strat_1$ for Player~1 for the finite-cycle forming game: such a strategy exists by Lemma~\ref{lemm-claim3}.
+\begin{proof} The proof has the following two parts. \begin{enumerate} \item We first show that a memoryless optimal strategy for Player~1 in the finite-cycle forming game ensures value at least $\tuple{\ell,\beta}$.
+Fix a memoryless optimal strategy $\strat_1$ for Player~1 for the finite-cycle forming game: such a strategy exists by Lemma~\ref{lemm-claim3}.
 Observe that by Lemma~\ref{lemm-claim1} we have $\beta>-1$.
 In the resulting graph, for any cycle $C$ reachable from $s$, the following assertions hold (because of optimality of $\strat_1$): \begin{enumerate} \item \emph{Property~1:} the mean-payoff reward for $r_2$ is at least $\beta$ and the mean-payoff reward for $r_1$ is at least $\ell$; or

 \item \emph{Property~2:} the mean-payoff reward for $r_1$ is at least $\ov{\ell} > \ell$ (i.e., the reward is strictly greater than $\ell$ and in this case the mean-payoff reward for $r_2$ can be less than $\beta$).